Frutisoft/orchard/packages/aero-kernel/README.md

 ## Current Status: Design Phase

 **This kernel is not yet implemented.** Aero OS is a comprehensive design specification for a capability-based microkernel operating system.
-Implementation will begin after the Fruti compiler reaches maturity (Year 4-6 of development).
+Implementation will begin after the Fruti compiler reaches maturity.

 **Current State:**
 - [x] Complete architecture design